 EASA Class 1,2,3 and LAPL Aviation medicals

-I am pleased to report that I am an EASA Approved AME and I can offer medical appointments for all EASA licensed pilots, ATCOs and Cabin Crew.
+I am an EASA Approved AME.
+I offer medical appointments for all EASA licensed pilots, ATCOs and Cabin Crew.
 I CAN'T DO INITIAL CLASS 1 OR 3 ASSESSMENTS.
 IF THATS WHAT YOU NEED, YOU'LL NEED ONE OF THE AEROMEDICAL CENTRES.
-If you need an EASA Class 1 or Class 3 revalidation or renewal examination or EASA Class 2 and LAPL initial, revalidation or renewal examination please book an appointment via the booking page of this website.

 If you require BOTH UK and EASA assessments, that’s no problem but be sure to complete the preparatory steps outlined on the UK and EASA pages of the website so that you’re ready.
 Please understand that the standard fee applies to each medical, mainly to cover the oversight and approval costs levied by the regulatory authorities (but rest assured these are still some of the lowest fees in the UK).